shivan-s/green-your-impact/README.md

 # green-your-impact

-An app that rewards your effort to reduce impact on global warming
+An app that rewards your effort to reduce impact on global warming.

 # Explaining the application